Classes in Starfall

 Playing the Class

 The first section of each class describes the interests and tendencies typical of that class, as well as information on how others view them.
-This can help inspire you as you determine your character’s actions and define their personality, but you aren’t obligated to play your character as this section describes.
+This can help inspire you as you determine your character’s actions and define their personality, but you aren’t obligated to play your character as described in this section.

 Key Attribute